saurabhshar/tick/README.md

 - Stats publishing could be improved further and instead of only scheduling /polling/pre-populating a hybrid approach can be taken to populate stats for lets say 25 ticks together or for the interval of 10ms.
 - More efforts required towards profiling and tuning if needed.
 - As the number of ticks grow, we might think of scaling it with distributed system, considering an intermediate datastore/cache might help in that case.
-- Deleting the ticks could be a loss, it could be send to another feed for further analytics or periodically snapped for future use.,
+- Deleting the ticks could be a loss, it could be send to another feed for further analytics or periodically snapped for future use.
+- Separate command and query services to scale.

 o And, whether you liked the challenge or not -